 Romanian Energy Center (CRE) was established in 2011, in Brussels and Bucharest at the same time.

-CRE Association took part at the kick-off metting of the new European Project called PHOENIX
+CRE Association took part at the virtual plenary meeting of the European Project – CROSSBOW on 28 and 29 April 2020

-CRE Association took part at the kick-off metting of the new European Project called TRINITY
+CRE Association took part at the kick-off metting of the newly European Project called EDDIE

 In reaching its objectives as the representative of the Romanian energy community in Bruxelles and Bucharest, CRE focuses on: